 Option A: Use Logic and different Ending Screens

-Have one typeform ask for their preferred language, and with Simple Logic direct people to different Ending Screens.
+Have one typeform ask for their preferred language, and direct people to different Ending Screens with Logic.
 Each one will link to the typeform of their chosen language.

 Option B: Use Redirect on completion and Recall information

-With a Premium account, you can also create a seamless multi-language experience using the Redirect on completion and Recall information features.
+Depending on your plan features, you can also create a seamless multi-language experience using Redirect on completion and Recall information.

 Take a look at the typeform below and select your preferred language:

 You probably noticed that you were redirected to a different typeform after choosing a language.
 Can you guess what the magic trick was here?